cdscih/pg-performance-tests/README.md

 A simple test for postgres clients performances.

-# Limitations
+# Requirements

+* docker
+* make

 # Instructions

-Simply run `make launch` and open the browser at the url `http://localhost:8089/` and setup your test.
+Run `make launch`, open the browser at the url `http://localhost:8089/`, setup the parameters for your test and launch it.

 # Limitations